pace/cloud-sdk-ios/docs/index.md

 This protocol needs to be implemented in order to receive further information about your requests.
 It will also provide specific data that allows you to correctly display Apps.
 - `didFail(with error: AppKit.AppError)`: Called everytime an error occured during requests
 - `didReceiveAppDrawers(_ appDrawers: [AppKit.AppDrawer], _ appDatas: [AppKit.AppData])`: Called if one or more AppDrawers have been fetched successfully
+- `didReceiveAppData(_ appData: [AppKit.AppData])`: Called if one or more AppData objects have been fetched successfully

 ### Requesting local Apps
 You need to make sure your users allowed your application to use their location. *AppKit* requires the user's current location but will not request the permissions.
 To request the check for available local Apps call `AppKit.shared.requestLocalApps()`.
 This function will start retrieving the user's current position and return all available Apps as AppDrawers by asynchronously invoking `AppKitDelegate's` `didReceiveAppDrawers(_ appDrawers: [AppKit.AppDrawer], _ appDatas: [AppKit.AppData])` once for each request.
 Possible errors during the request will also be passed via the `AppKitDelegate`.
 Because of the fact that AppDrawers are dependent on the user's position, it's necessary to call the mentioned method periodically to make sure that Apps will stay up to date.
 If a request does not contain a currently presented App / AppDrawer it will be removed by *AppKit* automatically.
 This may happen if the user changes the position to where the previously fetched App is no longer available at.

 ### Is POI in range?